-1. What are the Fair Work General Protections?
+1. What Are the Fair Work General Protections?

 2. General Protections Can Apply to Independent Contractors

 General protections have a wide reach.
 Not only do they protect independent contractors as noted above, but they also protect:

-4. What is the Purpose of General Protections?
+4. What Is the Purpose of General Protections?

-5. What is Considered a Contravention of a General Protection?
+5. What Is Considered a Contravention of a General Protection?

 6. What Types of General Protection Applications Exist?

-The Fair Work Ombudsman accepts applications that are based on disputes or dismissals.
-Dispute applications are relevant when an employee is still working within an organisation or was a potential employee that has not been provided with the job.
-A dispute application can nevertheless claim that a contravention of the general protections has occurred.
+The Fair Work Commission accepts applications based on disputes or dismissals.
+Dispute applications are relevant when you are still working within an organisation or if you were refused the job as a potential employee.
+A dispute application can nevertheless claim that an infringement of the general protections has occurred.

-7. What are the Effects of General Protections on Unfair Dismissal?
+7. What Are the Effects of General Protections on Unfair Dismissal?

-If an employer has contravened a general protection, an employee will not have to satisfy the minimum employment period otherwise required for other unfair dismissal claims.
+If an employer has contravened a general protection, you will not have to satisfy the minimum employment period otherwise required for other unfair dismissal claims.
 The minimum employment period is usually six months or twelve months if an employer is a small business.
 Employers must know this when terminating employees.